dardandemiri/arcade-games/README.md

-# arcade-games
+# Arcade Games
-Here you can find the Tennis Game and the Snake game.
-Build with JavaScript and HTML5
+I have build Tennis Game and the Snake game just for fun and learning purpose.
+The project is build with HTML5, CSS3, Bootstrap4 and JavaScript.